adexot/git-issues-page/README.md

-# foodapp
+# Git-Issues
-A page for a github-issue project
+A page for a github-issues project